vkaylee/k8s_by_terraform_ansible_aws_lightsail/README.md

 ## Get started
 ### Automatic feature
 - `./action.sh init` Create the infrastructure and install a cluster on it
-- `./action.sh scale up <master or worker>` Add more node to cluster, default is worker node
+- `./action.sh scale up <master or worker or worker_lb>` Add more node to cluster, default is worker node
-- `./action.sh scale down <master or worker>` Remove one node from cluster, default is worker node
+- `./action.sh scale down <master or worker or worker_lb>` Remove one node from cluster, default is worker node
 - `./action.sh destroy` Destroy the infrastructure
 - `./action.sh refresh` Keep the cluster match with the inventory
 - `./action.sh` to choose among options